 A few weeks ago, I published a blog titled “8 Ideas Designed to Engage Students In Active Learning Online.”
-I had several elementary teachers request that I work on a similar blog focused on younger learners.
+Several elementary teachers requested that I work on a similar blog focused on younger learners.
 Below are ten strategies I hope will help elementary teachers to engage their young learners online.

-#1 Create Virtual Word Wall with a Bitmoji Classroom or Padlet
+#1 Create a Virtual Word Wall with a Bitmoji Classroom or Padlet